KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
 - Setup fake IPAC ingestion API
-- Change command line options to assume --reprocess and assume --transfer (keep confirm) So add --notransfer.
+- Change cmd line to assume --reprocess and --transfer (keep confirm).
+Add --notransfer?
 - Create a log file per KOAID? (and/or mark all logs with dbid)
 - DEIMOS triggering same FCS image file which results in many duplicate IDs.
 - DEIMOS create_jpg_from_fits using up all memory.
 Allow only 1 DEIMOS DEP at once?
 Optimize function?
 Add more memory?
 Don't create jpg?
 JPG turned off for now.